SNodeC/snode.c/docs/logging/phase-2-transport-attempt-lifecycle.md

   shutdown remains generic transport teardown and cannot add another end.
 - Retry/reconnect booleans are consumed by dispatch or cancellation.
 Existing counters are called only from dispatch.
-- Codex process terminals are emitted only from the reaped-status path;
-  `transportStarted` permits one stdio stop and forbids stop after startup failure.

 ## Compatibility and behavior preservation